 HIPEC can also be used as a preventive treatment for patients with cancers at high risk of spreading to the abdomen.
 Our physicians have pioneered the use of diffusion-weighted MRI technology to detect metastatic abdominal tumors.
 Early detection of metastatic disease and prompt treatment significantly extend survival for people with these cancers.

-HIPEC can be performed safely for a wide range of patients, including elderly patients, people who have had previous cancer treatments and patients with other health conditions.
+HIPEC can be performed safely for a wide range of patients, including elderly people, people who have had previous cancer treatments and patients with other health conditions.

 Some patients are initially ineligible for HIPEC because their cancer is too extensive for surgical removal.
 For many of these patients, targeted chemotherapy initiated by medical oncologists can often shrink their tumors enough to make them candidates for the procedure.